whykay/coding-grace-netlifycms/src/news/july-2025-newsletter-follow-up/index.md

 A few things popped up since the newsletter was published.
 We will update this blog post as we see things pop up.

+I'll also be updating the events listings on [https://diversityintech.fyi/events/](https://diversityintech.fyi/events/) as well, let us know if we are missing diversity in tech events.

 ⬇️⬇️⬇️ You can find out what changed in this post via [the changelog below](#changelog) ⬇️⬇️⬇️

 ## Conferences Financial Aid